ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_4/Transcripts/Prose/cFPIP-04L_Physics as Information Processing  ~ Chris Fields ~ Lecture 4.m4a.sentences.csv_transcript.md

 40:26 [[start:2426730][end:2434570]] It reassures you that something's not happening in the environment that's dangerous and disturbing.
 [[start:2435150][end:2447870]] And if you couldn't do that, if your environment was constantly changing and there was no familiarity about the environment, you wouldn't be able to check your memory.

-40:48 [[start:2448450][end:2449406]] You wouldn't be able to.
+40:48 [[start:2448450][end:2449406]] You wouldn't be able to check your sanity.
-[[start:2449428][end:2450590]] Check your sanity.
 [[start:2451410][end:2460494]] So even though we don't think about our local environments as effectively an error correcting code, that's exactly how we use it.

-41:00 [[start:2460532][end:2470180]] We use stigmurgic memory or memory out there in the environment as a way of checking our own memories and assuring that our memory is okay.
+41:00 [[start:2460532][end:2470180]] We use stigmergic memory, or memory out there in the environment, as a way of checking our own memories and assuring that our memory is okay.

 41:13 [[start:2473180][end:2476650]] So I talked a little bit about quantum security.
 [[start:2477420][end:2481064]] Here's how quantum security system works again.
-[[start:2481102][end:2482520]] It's a lock protocol.
+[[start:2481102][end:2482520]] It's a LOCC protocol.
-[[start:2483660][end:2498720]] We have some classical signal that can be thought of as a code or a key or a one time pad, for example, that encodes a way of doing experiments.
+[[start:2483660][end:2498720]] We have some classical signal that can be thought of as a code or a key or a one-time pad, for example, that encodes a way of doing experiments.
 [[start:2499380][end:2507890]] And once that's been exchanged, assuming it's secure, then we can use the quantum channel to communicate information.

 41:48 [[start:2508500][end:2514308]] And the classical channel has told us what we have to do with that quantum channel.
 [[start:2514394][end:2521184]] We have to make certain kinds of measurements at, say, particular clock times as measured.
 [[start:2521312][end:2529000]] And we'll get information sent from the past, from the sender.
-[[start:2530060][end:2550130]] And the classical channel protects the quantum channel from adversarial agents, because anything that an adversarial agent does to the quantum channel, if some agent tries to eavesdrop, for example, on the quantum channel, they'll disrupt the quantum channel.
-[[start:2550580][end:2559388]] And the results of our measurement will not be what's expected given the protocol that we run, that we have run.
+[[start:2530060][end:2550130]] And the classical channel protects the quantum channel from adversarial agents, because anything that an adversarial agent does to the quantum channel, if some agent tries to eavesdrop, for example, on the quantum channel, they'll disrupt the quantum channel and the results of our measurement will not be what's expected given the protocol that we run.

 42:39 [[start:2559574][end:2571380]] So quantum communication is secured by the fact that interfering with some entangled state actually destroys the state so it's detectable.

 42:52 [[start:2572040][end:2580360]] We can always know if someone is trying to disrupt our communications, which isn't true if we just have two classical channels.
-[[start:2581020][end:2584468]] Charlie can always intercept a message and then recreate it.
-[[start:2584574][end:2588110]] And that's not possible with the quantum channel.
+[[start:2581020][end:2584468]] Charlie can always intercept a message and then recreate it, and that's not possible with the quantum channel.

 43:10 [[start:2590720][end:2600130]] So let's refold this diagram so that we've taken the external time back out of it.
-[[start:2601300][end:2609712]] And we have this picture where the two components of Alice are just interacting via their shared boundary with their environment.
-[[start:2609776][end:2617190]] Bob and now we can see that the source of redundancy is not time, it's the boundary itself.
+[[start:2601300][end:2609712]] And we have this picture where the two components of Alice are just interacting via their shared boundary with their environment, Bob, and now we can see that the source of redundancy is not time, it's the boundary itself.

-43:39 [[start:2619320][end:2634940]] Just sharing the boundary allows Alice's components, a one and a two, to put copies of the same information on different places on the boundary.
+43:39 [[start:2619320][end:2634940]] Just sharing the boundary allows Alice's components, A1 and A2, to put copies of the same information on different places on the boundary.

 43:55 [[start:2635520][end:2640510]] So the boundary now becomes a resource for redundant storage of information.
-[[start:2641360][end:2666740]] So Alice one and Alice two can use different parts of the boundary to check what other parts of the boundary, say, to check the information that's encoded on other parts of the boundary so they can define an error correct encode on the boundary itself using this lock protocol.
+[[start:2641360][end:2666740]] So Alice 1 and Alice 2 can use different parts of the boundary to check what other parts of the boundary say, to check the information that's encoded on other parts of the boundary, so they can define an error correcting code on the boundary itself using this LOCC protocol.

-44:29 [[start:2669320][end:2710710]] So I just want to leave you with this idea that using classical and quantum channels together allows us to define error correcting codes on boundaries that we share as separate agents and leave you to think about what shared measurements, what shared quantum reference frames let us as agents see the same things.
+44:29 [[start:2669320][end:2710710]] So I just want to leave you with this idea that using classical and quantum channels together allows us to define error correcting codes on boundaries that we share as separate agents, and leave you to think about what shared measurements, what shared quantum reference frames, let us as agents see the same things.

 45:13 [[start:2713560][end:2718580]] And this is what we'll talk about next time in September.
 [[start:2719400][end:2741980]] We'll talk specifically about how space provides us with an error correcting code and try to understand why space is treated as emergent from something else, basically from communication in most of quantum gravity.